Things Can Only Get Better (Howard Jones song): In popular culture

 This song was featured in episode 5 of the Watchmen TV series, in a short sequence set in 1985.

 This song was also featured in the soundtrack to the 2018 movie Bumblebee.

 This song was also used in series 2, episode 5 of the television series Halt and Catch Fire.
-This song also has a Simlish version in The Sims 2 (2004) New Wave radio category.
+This song also has a Simlish version in the game' expansion pack, The Sims 2: Open for Business, on the New Wave in-game radio station.
 A portion of the song is used in the 2024 horror film Tarot.
 This song was also used in the Kerbal Space Program 2 early access launch cinematic trailer.
 This is also played as a background song during the birthday gathering of Ed Warren in the film The Conjuring: Last Rites (2025).